-- 1. The Town will have in place mutually acceptable guidelines with the neighboring communities of the City of Oconomowoc and the Village of Sullivan regarding the areas in which these municipalities currently exercise extraterritorial plat review. - 2.
-The Town will have in place boundary agreements to guide future development, plat review, and annexations with the neighboring communities of the City of Oconomowoc, the Village of Sullivan, the Town of Summit, the Town of Farmington, and the Town of Ixonia. - 3.
+- 1. The Town will have in place mutually acceptable guidelines the neighboring communities of the City of Oconomowoc and the Village of Sullivan regarding the areas in which these municipalities currently exercise extraterritorial plat review. - 2.
+The Town will have in place boundary agreements uide future development, plat review, and annexations with the neighboring communities of the City of Oconomowoc, the Village of Sullivan and the Town Village of Summit, the Town of Farmington, and the Town of Ixonia fore substantial annexation of Town lands by any of these municipalities. - 3.
 The Town will continue to have a smooth working relationship with Jefferson County to ensure that requests for zoning and land division are handled in a timely and consistent manner. - 4.
-The Town will have in place written agreements with neighboring communities for the shared maintenance of specified roads. - 5.
+The Town will have in place written agreements h neighboring communities for the shared maintenance of specified roads. - 5.
 The Town of Concord will not require a local community law enforcement facility, and law enforcement needs will continue to be met by the County and the State. - 6.
 Maintenance costs of Town roads will be mitigated through participation in the Wisconsin Department of Transportation Town Road Improvement Program and the Local Bridge Assistance Program. - 7.
 The enjoyment of the Town's rural atmosphere will be enhanced by the Town's participation in the Department of National Resources (DNR)'s Glacial Heritage Area project. - 8.
-The Town of Concord will have in place a Natural Hazard Mitigation Plan. - 9.
+The Town of Concord will have in place a Natural Hazard Mitigation Plan - 9.
 Groundwater supply needs and concerns will be evaluated.